New to Ginn Library? We're Here To Help!

 Getting IT Help

-Drop by the Information Technology Help Desk in Ginn Library for assistance with your laptop or with questions about Tufts systems and software access.
+If you need help, drop by the Tech Desk in Ginn Library for assistance with your laptop or with questions about Tufts systems and software access.
 The Ginn IT Help Desk is staffed 9am-11pm M-F during the school year.

 You can also contact Tufts Technology Services (TTS)